cartheur/hp3722a/README.md

-## The Hewlett-Packard 3722a Noise Generator
+## The 3722a noise generator

-Repository for research and development with the 3722A Noise Generator.
+Repository for research and development with the Hewlett-Packard 3722A Noise Generator with Option 01.

 ![image](/images/3722a-front.jpg)